JosueG3400/COD-Videogames-Database/README.md

 # COD-Videogames-Database
 A database of the Call of Duty franchise.
-Database a variety of information for each game including a personal rating of each game.
+The database also includes a variety of information for each game including a personal rating of each game.

+# COD-Query-Questions
+I also included a file with 3 query questions.

+# Creator
+Josue Alfredo Guerrero